 Once you’ve been approved for the cards, I’d recommend sending a secure message to Chase to confirm when you need to meet your minimum spend.
 Then, put that information into your calendar so that you don’t forget.

-Southwest cards are subject to the Chase 5/24 Rule, so you’ll need to know your 5/24 status to see if you’re going to be eligible to open up two Southwest cards.
+Southwest cards are subject to the Chase 5/24 Rule, so you’ll need to know your 5/24 status to see if you’re going to be eligible to open two Southwest cards.
 (Read the following post if you need more background about the Chase 5/24 Rule).

 Who Should Get The Southwest Companion Pass?